-Limited expressions are similar to C expressions, with the omission of assignment operators (=, +=, etc).
+Limited expressions are similar to C expressions, with the omission of assignment operators (=, +=, etc), and the addition of the unsigned (logical) right shift operator >>>.
 Operators have the same precedences and associativities as in C. They are listed below in decreasing priority order.